What Is Retargeting

 What Is Retargeting – Conclusion

-All right, so there you have it.
-Retargeting, remarketing whatever you wanna call it, an incredibly valuable strategy to use in your business.
+All right, I hope I’ve explained what is retargeting, remarketing whatever you wanna call it and understand what an incredibly valuable strategy to use in your business.

 So let me know in the comments below, have you used retargeting, were you aware that you could use it across multiple different channels and if so, what are the best tips or ideas that you’ve come across or how are you gonna use it in your business?